Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Introduction

 \section{Introduction}

-Large scale models such as GPT-3~\citep{brown_Language_2020}, switch transformers~\citep{fedus_Switch_2021} and DALL-E~\citep{ramesh_ZeroShot_2021} have demonstrated that scaling up deep learning models to billions of parameters cannot just improve the performance of these models but lead to entirely new forms of generalisation.
-For example, GPT-3 can do basic translation and addition even though it was trained only on next word prediction.
-While it is unknown if scaling up recurrent neural networks can lead to similar forms of generalisation, the limitations on scaling them up preclude studying this possibility.
-The dependence of each time step's computation on the previous time step's output is the source of a significant computational bottleneck, preventing RNNs from scaling well.
-Therefore, in recent years, RNNs, despite their many desirable theoretical properties~\citep{dehghani2018universal} such as the ability to process much longer context and their computational power~\citep{siegelmann_Computational_1995,schafer2006recurrent}, have been supplanted by feedforward network architectures.
+Large scale models such as GPT-3~\citep{brown_Language_2020} and DALL-E~\citep{ramesh_ZeroShot_2021} have demonstrated that scaling up deep learning models to billions of parameters improve not just their performance but lead to entirely new forms of generalisation.
+But for resource constrained environments, transformers are impractical due to their computational and memory requirements during training as well as inference.
+Recurrent neural networks (RNNs) may provide a viable alternative in such low-resource environments, but require further algorithmic and computational optimizations.
+While it is unknown if scaling up recurrent neural networks can lead to similar forms of generalization, the limitations on scaling them up preclude studying this possibility.
+The dependence of each time step's computation on the previous time step's output prevents easy parallelisation of the model computation.
+Moreover, propagating the activations of all the units in each time step is computationally inefficient and leads to high memory requirements when training with backpropagation through time (BPTT).

-By reducing the computation required at each time step, independent of model size and task, we can speed up and better scale RNNs.
-We propose to do this by designing a general-purpose event-based recurrent network architecture that is naturally activity-sparse.
-Dubbed the Event-based Gated Recurrent Unit (EGRU), our model is an extension of the Gated Recurrent Unit (GRU)~\citep{cho2014learning}.
-With event-based communication, units in the model can decide when to send updates to other units, which then trigger the update of receiving units.
-Therefore, network updates are only performed at specific, dynamically determined event times.
-With activity-sparsity, most units do not send updates to other units most of the time, leading to substantial computational savings during training and inference.
-We formulate the gradient updates of the network to be sparse using a novel method, extending the benefit of the computational savings to training time.